Regone/CollapseTestProject/README.md

 - Ask for hints if you're stuck.

 ## The Game:
+Most of the basic functionality is already coded so this test can focus on quality over quantity.

 - The board should start popuplated with a grid of blocks.
 - Clicking a block should "match" all connected neighboring blocks (up, right, down, left) and destroy them.
 - After a short delay the board should be repopulated.